IngmarEckhardt/simple_date_time/README.md

 - `localtime()`: Converts a calendar time value to a CET/CEST `struct tm` object.
 - `strftime()`: is a stub that return zero to fulfill ansi/iso 9899-1990

+### `mcu_clock.h`

-In `mcuClock.h` every operation is protected with storing interrupt status, disabling all Interrupts, doing the operation and restoring the interrupt status afterward.
+In `mcu_clock.h`, every operation is secured by storing the interrupt status, disabling all interrupts, performing the operation, and then restoring the interrupt status afterward.

-- `set_system_time`: Initialize a systemTime Clock uint32 value
+- `set_system_time`: Initialize a system time Clock uint32 value
-- `getSystemTime`: read the systemTime
+- `get_system_time`: read the system time
-- `tickSecond`:  increase the systemTime with 1 second.
-Call this for example in a interrupt-routine that is called from a counter overflow counting a clock quartz.
+- `tick_second`:  increase the system time by one second.
+This can be done, for example, in an interrupt routine that is triggered by a counter overflow counting from a quartz clock.

 ## Structures